Rob-24-ai/11-Labs/PLAN.md

 ## Stage 3: Frontend Development

 **Goal:** Create a web interface using React or Next.js to interact with the ElevenLabs agent (powered by our backend).
-**Status:** In Progress - Basic functionality working, image integration needs testing
+**Status:** In Progress - Basic voice chat and direct image analysis working.
+Backend context injection implemented, needs testing.
+Interactive image discussion is next challenge.

 *   **Phase 3.1: Basic UI Setup**
     *   [X] Initialize Frontend project (React with Vite or Next.js) *(See: Mobile Build Guide.md - Sec I, III)*